interrobang-uk/interrobang/src/blog/introducing-interrobang.md

 It’s hard to live in the UK and not get the feeling that the country is just not working for most people any more.

 We can’t rely on a change of government to fix things.
 Undoing the kind of damage our social infrastructure has seen takes time and a multitude of bottom-up efforts.

-In the public sector, local authorities teetering on bankruptcy are commissioning less original work from agencies.
+Local authorities teetering on bankruptcy are commissioning less original work from agencies.

 In fact, much of the tech sector is a consequence of the era of cheap money.
 Now, with the cost of borrowing back up, the leaders of those tech companies are making job cuts and battening down the hatches.